• Skip to primary navigation

 • Do you have leftover spinach sauce?
 Pour it into a container, cover with foil or plastic wrap, and store in the refrigerator for up to four days.

-• REHEATING: The sauce is thickened with a little flour, which causes it to thicken slightly during storage.
-To reheat, pour it into a small saucepan, stir in a tablespoon of water and heat over medium heat.
-Stir from time to time to prevent the sauce from sticking to the bottom of the pan.
+• REHEATING: The sauce is thickened with a little flour, causing it to thicken slightly during storage.
+To reheat, pour it into a small saucepan, stir in a tablespoon of water, and heat over medium heat.
+Stir occasionally to prevent the sauce from sticking to the bottom of the pan.

 Calories: 136kcal | Carbohydrates: 12g | Protein: 5g | Fat: 8g | Saturated Fat: 5g | Polyunsaturated Fat: 0.3g | Monounsaturated Fat: 2g | Trans Fat: 0.2g | Cholesterol: 24mg | Sodium: 647mg | Potassium: 373mg | Fiber: 1g | Sugar: 6g | Vitamin A: 2964IU | Vitamin C: 10mg | Calcium: 170mg | Iron: 1mg